surajkrpaul13/symfony-docs/cookbook/form/create_form_type_extension.rst

 Each field type is rendered by a template fragment.
 Those template fragments can be overridden in order to customize form rendering.
-For more information, you can refer to the :ref:`cookbook-form-customization-form-themes` article.
+For more information, you can refer to the :ref:`cookbook-form-customization-form-themes` and :ref:`twig` article.

 In your extension class, you have added a new variable (``image_url``), but you still need to take advantage of this new variable in your templates.